cstahoviak/radar-signal-clustering/README.md

 # Radar-Signal-Clustering
-Implementation of the DENSTREAM algorithm for radar targets
+Implementation of the DENSTREAM algorithm for clustering radar targets